Tptrix29/r-tutorials/README.md

 - For recitation documents, please name your `Rmd` file in format `[index_number]-rec-[topic].Rmd` and update it to the root directory.
 - If you have any static resource to upload, please add it to `_main_files/figure-html/` directory.

+2. Update the contents in `index.Rmd` file.

-2. If you want to update documents, please refer to [Update](#update) part.
+3. If you want to update documents, please refer to [Update](#update) part.

-3. Run the following code in console of **R Studio**:
+4. Run the following code in console of **R Studio**:
 ```r
 bookdown::render_book()
 ```

-4. Push the change to the GitHub repo:
+5. Push the change to the GitHub repo:
 You could use interface in **R Studio** or use the following command in your OS terminal:
 ```bash
 cd path/of/project